D'oh-in' in the Wind: Reception

 In its original American broadcast on November 15, 1998, "D'oh-in' in the Wind" received an 8.5 rating, according to Nielsen Media Research, translating to approximately 8.3 million viewers.
 The episode finished in 40th place in the ratings for the week of November 9–15, 1999.
 On August 7, 2007, the episode was released as part of The Simpsons - The Complete Tenth Season DVD box set.
 Matt Groening, Mike Scully, George Meyer, Donick Cary, Ron Hauge and Mark Kirkland participated in the DVD's audio commentary of the episode.

 Following its home video release, "D'oh-in' in the Wind" received mixed reviews from critics.

 Giving the episode a positive review, Aaron Roxby of Collider wrote that, even though he felt that the jokes about hippies were "a bit overplayed", he still considered it to be one of the best episodes of the season.

 James Plath of DVD Town thought fondly of the episode as well, calling it "funny".

 Writing for DVD Movie Guide, Colin Jacobson stated that, even though he feels the sixties have been lampooned "many, many times over the years", he considered "D'oh-in' in the Wind" to be a successful spoof of the era.
 He enjoyed the way the episode portrayed and mocked the ways aging hippies "didn't live up to their youthful ideas".
 He concluded his review by writing that "D'oh-in' in the Wind" is one of the first great episodes of the season.

 However, Jake McNeill of Digital Entertainment News did not enjoy the episode.
 Considering it to be one of the worst episodes of the season, he found the "jabs" at the hippie culture to be dated, writing that the episode is "a quarter century too late".

-Warren Martyn and Adrian Wood of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide were negative as well, calling the episode "dreadful".
+Gary Russell and Gareth Roberts, of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide were negative as well, calling the episode "dreadful".
 They wrote that, aside from a couple of references to sixties psychedelia and the hippie movement, the only significant part of the episode is the revelation of Homer's middle name.
 They concluded by writing that the episode is "humourless".